xpack/web-jekyll/pages/intro.md

 break older applications and various complex processes, like build scripts, that depend on older versions.

-**xPacks** are intended to solve exactly this problem, by providing a simple and uniform solution of installing different versions of the same package in different folders, and managing dependencies.
+The **xPacks** dependency mechanism is intended to solve exactly this problem, by providing a simple and uniform solution of installing different versions of the same package in different folders, and managing dependencies.